Corecii/rbx-multithread/README.md

 ---
 ## Event
 An Event AKA Signal object:
-* Supports camelCase and pascalCase for API compatibility
+* Supports camelCase and PascalCase for API compatibility
 * Doesn't use Bindables, so it works when a VM is desynchronized
 * Unordered
 * Properly handles connections and disconnections while firing